bsarikaya/aimlnetworking/draft-sarikaya-6gip-aiml-security-privacy-00.md

 The performance of DNNs is gained at the cost of high computational complexity.
 Hence more efficient compute engines are often used, e.g. graphics processing units (GPU) and network processing units (NPU).
 Compared to the inference which only involves the feedforward process, the training often requires more computation and storage resources because it involves also the back propagation process.

 Many DNN models have been developed over the past two decades.
 Each of these models has a different “network architecture” in terms of number of layers, layer types, layer shapes (i.e., filter size, number of channels and filters), and connections between layers.
-Three popular structures of DNNs: multilayer perceptrons (MLPs), convolution neural networks (CNNs), and recurrent neural networks (RNNs).
-Multilayer perceptrons (MLP) model is the most basic DNN, which is composed of a series of fully connected layers.
+Three popular structures of DNNs: multilayer perceptron (MLPs), convolution neural networks (CNNs), and recurrent neural networks (RNNs).
+Multilayer perceptron (MLP) model is the most basic DNN, which is composed of a series of fully connected layers.
 In a fully connected layer, all outputs are connected to all inputs.
 Hence MLP requires a significant amount of storage and computation.

 A convolution neural network (CNN) is composed of multiple convolutional layers.
 Applying various convolutional filters, CNN models can capture the high-level representation of the input data, making it popular for image classification and speech recognition tasks.
 Recurrent neural network (RNN) models are another type of DNNs, which use sequential data feeding.
 The input of RNN consists of the current input and the previous samples.
 RNN models have been widely used in the natural language processing task on mobile devices, e.g., language modeling, machine translation, question answering, word embedding, and document classification.